Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Notations

 \begin{enumerate}[label=$\star$] \itemsep{0em} \item $q$ is the elasticity of substitution between inputs.
-The case $q=0$ corresponds to a Leontief production function where inputs are not substitutable to one another whereas $q=\infty$ corresponds to a Cobb-Douglas production function where inputs are fully substitutable. \item $b$ is the return-to-scale parameter. \item $\mathbf{J}\in\mnm{N}{N+1}$ is the input-output matrix.
+The case $q=0$ corresponds to a Leontief production function where inputs are not substitutable to one another whereas $q=\infty$ corresponds to a Cobb-Douglas production function where inputs are fully substitutable.
+Furthermore, we call $\zeta=1/(q+1)$. \item $b$ is the return-to-scale parameter. \item $\mathbf{J}\in\mnm{N}{N+1}$ is the input-output matrix.
 Its entries $J_{ij}$ denote the amount of inputs made by $j$ needed by $i$ to produce one unit of its good, and therefore defines a weighed adjacency matrix and an interaction network.
 Conventionally, the input $j=0$ corresponds to labour and we use the notation $J_{i0}=V_i$. \item $\mathbf{a}\in\mnm{N}{N+1}$ is the substitution matrix.
 Its entries $a_{ij}$ and $a_{ik}$ indicate the ease with which firm $i$ can replace an input $k$ with another input $j$.
-For example, $a_{i0}=0$ determines how labour may substitute other inputs. \item $\boldsymbol{\Lambda}\in\mnm{N}{N+1}=\mathbf{a}^{q\zeta}\circ\mathbf{J}^{\zeta}$ is the aggregate matrix for the Constant-Elasticity of Substitution production function. \item $\boldsymbol{\mathcal{M}}=\diag{z_i}-\boldsymbol{\Lambda}$ is the network matrix with the productivity factors of the firms on the diagonal.
-We implicitly cross out the first column of $\boldsymbol{\Lambda}$. \item $\varepsilon$ is the smallest eigenvalue of the network matrix. \end{enumerate}
+For example, a large value of $a_{il}$ with respect to the other $a_{ik}$s means that input $l$ can easily substitute any other input. \item $\boldsymbol{\Lambda}\in\mnm{N}{N+1}=\mathbf{a}^{q\zeta}\circ\mathbf{J}^{\zeta}$ is the aggregate matrix for the Constant-Elasticity of Substitution production function. \item $\boldsymbol{\mathcal{M}}=\diag{z_i^\zeta}-\boldsymbol{\Lambda}$ is the network matrix with the productivity factors of the firms on the diagonal.
+We implicitly cross out the first column of $\boldsymbol{\Lambda}$.
+When $q=0$ (i.e Leontief production function) $\boldsymbol{\mathcal{M}}=\diag{z_i}-\mathbf{J}$. \item $\varepsilon$ is the smallest eigenvalue of the network matrix. \end{enumerate}